nathan-mohapatra/ecs-171-machine-learning/README.md

-The University of California, Davis
-Spring Quarter 2021
-[ECS 171] Machine Learning (w/ Professor Rafatirad)
+# [ECS 171] Machine Learning

-# Purpose of Repo
-For future reference, this repo will store the files that constitute my homework assignments in ECS 171.
-Additionally, by creating this repo (and others with similar content), I am familiarizing myself with Git and GitHub.
+For future reference, this repo will store my homework assignments, as well as discussions (i.e. brief coding tutorials provided by TAs), from this course, which taught me the fundamentals of machine learning through hands-on experience.
+Everything in this course was done using Jupyter Notebooks.
+Each homework directory contains two notebooks: my attempt at the assignment and the solution to the assignment provided by the professor.
+You will find that there are only minor discrepancies between them, if any.

-The following datasets (included in repo) were used for the homework assignments:
+The following datasets, which were used in the homework assignments, are also included:
 - **auto-mpg.data**
+- **churn.txt**:
-- **churn.txt**
+- **bitstrings.csv**

-This repo also contains various discussion notebooks (i.e. brief coding tutorials provided by TAs).
+Below is a list of topics covered corresponding to each homework assignment:

 ## Homework 1
 Topics covered: